lubuntu-team/manual/source/3/3.1/3.1.7/kde_partitionmanager.rst

 To change the different colors of filesystem as they appear use the :guilabel:`File System Colors` tab.
 To change the colors of each filesystem in the top bar and other things left click on the button next to the filesystem name.

 .. image:: kde-partition-colors.png

+The :guilabel:`Advanced` tab allows even more settings on Kde Partition Manager.